fomvasss/laravel-meta-tags/README.md

-Development and support of this package is discontinued!
-Use a better SEO solution [fomvasss/laravel-seo](https://github.com/fomvasss/laravel-seo)
+**Development and support of this package is discontinued!
+Use a better solution [fomvasss/laravel-seo](https://github.com/fomvasss/laravel-seo)**

 # Laravel Meta Tags